astropy/astropy/docs/coordinates/skycoord.rst

 - Single coordinate string with a LON and LAT value separated by a space.
 The respective values can be any string which is formatted for :ref:`angle-creation` of |Longitude| or |Latitude| objects, respectively.
-- List or numpy array of coordinate strings
+- List or numpy array of such coordinate strings
 - List of (LON, LAT) tuples, where each LON and LAT are scalars (not arrays)
 - ``N x 2`` numpy or |Quantity| array of values where the first column is longitude and the second column is latitude, e.g.
   ``[[270, -30], [355, +85]] * u.deg``
+- List of (LON, LAT, DISTANCE) tuples
+- ``N x 3`` numpy or |Quantity| array of values where columns are longitude, latitude, and distance respectively.

 The input can also be more generalized objects that are not necessarily represented in the standard spherical coordinates: